Thieves & Kings

 “Everybody is equally weak on the inside, just that some present their ruins as new castles and become kings."

 The enclosure itself is built around what was originally a stone manor and its outbuildings.
-The main house sports a small tower that once might have served the hold, but growth among its membership demanded expansion some years ago.
+The main hall sports a small tower that once might have served the hold, but growth among the local bandit membership demanded expansion some years ago.
 Today, however, the control of the bandits on the region has begun to slip. and membership is on the decline.
-When first expanded, the two towers were raised in height and connected by a thick stone wall.
+When first expanded, the two stone towers were raised in height and connected by a thick stone wall.
 A similar wall connects the north tower with the stables.
 Across the rear, which is protected by the steepest portions of the hills themselves, two outbuildings are connected by a rough log palisade.

 Main House : The main house is a curious mixture of opulence and disrepair.
 The building measures 20′×25′ and is just over two stories tall (20’).
 It boasts 4"-thick stone walls, making it particularly effective as both barracks and headquarters for their operations.